Personal Jesus: Promotion and release

 Prior to its release, advertisements were placed in the personal columns of regional newspapers in the UK with the words "Your own personal Jesus."
 Later, the ads included a phone number one could dial to hear the song.
 The ensuing controversy helped propel the single to No. 13 on the UK charts, becoming one of Depeche Mode's biggest sellers.
 The single was particularly successful commercially thanks to the fact that it was released six months prior to the album it would later appear on.
 Up to that point, it was the best selling 12" single in Warner Bros. history.

-"Personal Jesus" had a plethora of remixes, almost unprecedented for Depeche Mode at the time.
-While most other Depeche Mode singles prior to "Personal Jesus" usually had band-made extended mixes, Depeche Mode started to invite more DJs and mixers to the fold, which would become the mainstay for all future Depeche Mode singles.
+"Personal Jesus" had a total of 6 remixes across all versions.
 François Kevorkian (who did the mixing for the Violator album, in general) mixed the single version, the "Holier Than Thou Approach", the "Pump Mix", and the lesser-known "Kazan Cathedral Mix" (which was not available on any of the singles), while producer Flood mixed the "Acoustic" version and the "Telephone Stomp Mix" as well as the single version and "Sensual Mix" of the single's B-side "Dangerous".
 The "Hazchemix" and "Hazchemix Edit" of "Dangerous" were mixed by Daniel Miller.

 The back-cover of "Personal Jesus" features one of the band members and the back-side of a naked woman.
 The band member she is with depends on whether it is the 7" vinyl (Martin Gore), the 12" vinyl (Dave Gahan), the cassette (Andy Fletcher), or the original CD (Alan Wilder).
 On some copies she does not appear at all, such as the 2004 CD re-release, and on promo copies.
 On some limited releases, like the GBong17, all four photos are available plus one photo of the full group with Martin hugging the woman.

 Critical reception

-David Giles from Music Week wrote, "Their first release for over two years, and hardly a radical style departure.
+David Giles from Music Week wrote: "Their first release for over two years, and hardly a radical style departure.
 Stark and foreboding, and still employing the distinctive technique of vocal harmonies an octave apart.
-Strong enought to go top five, but fast losing ground to the Belgium beat experimentalists."
+Strong enough to go top five, but fast losing ground to the Belgium beat experimentalists."